Courage in Red

 Join us in remembering those who have been martyred for their faith and stand in solidarity with our fellow Christians as they fight for religious freedom today.

-Aid to the Church in Need is asking all those of faith to join us during the week of November 25, 2018 for this special campaign in symbolic gestures of solidarity — by wearing red (the color of the martyrs), lighting their parish churches and institutions in red, and commemorating the week with red-themed events, such as bake sales and dress down days at your child’s school to raise awareness and funds for religious freedom.
+Aid to the Church in Need is asking all those of faith to join us during the week of November 17, 2019 for this special campaign in symbolic gestures of solidarity — by wearing red (the color of the martyrs), lighting parish churches and institutions in red, and commemorating the week with prayer and special Masses.

 The world is taking notice and taking a stand!

-On Wednesday, November 28, 2018, the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., the largest Church in North America, will be lit red and hold vespers for today’s Christian martyrs.
-The event will be aired live on EWTN, as religious from Nigeria and Syria come to give testimony to the suffering and persecution their faithful have endured.
-Please click below and let us know if you can join us on this very special evening.
+On Saturday, November 23, 2019, the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., the largest Church in North America, will once again be lit red and hold vespers for today’s Christian martyrs from 6:30pm – 8:00pm.

-Besides the Basilica, we are blessed that a few other Churches are taking part in our special Courage in Red week in November.
-We are requesting that as many parishes as possible go red in remembrance and in solidarity with our fellow faithful, inviting members of the US hierarchy to join our campaign by lighting up in red their cathedrals and inviting their faithful to pray for their persecuted brothers and sisters.
+We are requesting that as many parishes as possible go red in remembrance and in solidarity with our fellow faithful, and hold special Masses so that our Catholic communities can come together to pray for their persecuted brothers and sisters.

 Perhaps you would like to ask your parish priest for his involvement in our campaign.
-Your parish can go red (we can supply the instructions), your parish school can have a dress down day (kids can dress in red!), your rosary group can have a special prayer session and vigil for persecuted faithful.
+Your parish can go red (please call us for instructions), your parish school can have a dress down day (kids can dress in red!), your rosary group can have aspecial prayer session and vigil for persecuted faithful.

 Whatever you do to commemorate this special week, please share your words and photos with us at email@example.com so that we may post your unique tribute on our website.
 Please also sign our Courage in Red Pledge below if you’d like.
 Together, we will stand together for religious freedom and for those suffering simply for worshiping Him.